Introduction

 Positional Awareness

 Positional Awareness plays an important role in poker, especially during post-flop play.
 Acting last in each round provides better information to make informed decisions.
-Therefore, playing from late position should be prioritized over out-of-position moves that put you at disadvantage.
+Therefore, playing from a late position should be prioritized over out-of-position moves that put you at a disadvantage.

 Implementing Bluffing and Semi-Bluffing